wally-kroeker/GraphSigninExport/tasks/memory.md

 - Separate example scripts for different use cases
 - Exports directory for storing output files
 - Comprehensive documentation in the tasks directory
+- Unified shell script interface for all functionality

 ## Next Steps